67 Rue de Trèves, 1040 Bruxelles, Belgique

 Head of Office

-Ewelina is Polish and has been living and studying in Poland, France and Belgium.
+Ewelina is Polish and has been living and studying in Poland, France, and Belgium.
 In 2014 she graduated with distinction as Master of European Studies specialized in History and Cultures of Europe at the Free University of Brussels.
 Prior to joining EHH, she was coordinating the members’ network and projects of the Liberation Route Europe, an association focusing on the remembrance tourism of the Second World War.
-Before that, she gained experience in communications, public relations and event management first at the Polish Embassy, then at the Polish Tourism Organisation in Brussels.
-She will take over the management of all the tasks in the office (policy, organization, projects,…).
+Before that, she gained experience in communications, public relations, and event management first at the Polish Embassy, then at the Polish Tourism Organisation in Brussels.

 An experienced businessman and passionate about built cultural heritage, Alfonso Pallavicini was elected as the president of the European Historic Houses Association in 2018.
 He is a true European: he was born in Italy into a Hungarian-Italian family, lived in Austria and France, and currently lives in Belgium with his family.